Security & Surveillance

 SWIR is considered by many as one of the most versatile technology for the defense & security sectors.
 Bringing valuable information such as the ability to identify or recognize a target (e.g: compared to MWIR & LWIR band), it brings also a better vision through harsh weather conditions (fog, smoke).

 With a low readout noise and a High Dynamic Range, NIT SWIR cameras, e.g: WiDy SenS, can cope with the challenging requirements of the Defense and security area.

-NIT’s SWIR cameras offer at the same time, precision with the shortest effective exposure time, the shortest rise time and highest dynamic range on the market, enabling to cover a broad number of situations in the field, and any applications, including yours.
+NIT’s SWIR cameras offer at the same time, precision with the shortest effective exposure time, the shortest rise time, and the highest dynamic range on the market enabling to cover a broad number of situations in the field, and any applications, including yours.

 High Sensitivity in SWIR band

 - Readout noise <50e- (Linear mode) | < 125e- (Gated mode with High gain)

 - Gated option: FWHM @ Tmin=100ns: 55ns (low gain) | 75ns (High gain)